phalcon-orphanage/docs/id/reference/validation.rst

     $validation->setFilters("name", "trim");
     $validation->setFilters("email", "trim");

-Filtering and sanitizing is performed using the :doc:`filter <filter>`: component.
+Filtering and sanitizing is performed using the :doc:`filter <filter>` component.
 You can add more filters to this component or use the built-in ones.

 Validation Events